ninrod/ninrod.github.io/about.md

 Hi.
 I'm ninrod.
 I like all things related to programming.

 I use almost exclusively vim, but sometimes I can't avoid java.
 I use IntelliJ for java.
 You can find me on github or twitter.
+See you there.